 |Breaks Down Plant Materials

 A well-formulated and effective enzyme product should contain thousands of enzyme types from eight major groups.
 These enzyme groups aid in the digestion of leaf litter, dead algae cells, grass clippings, dead plant matter, goose manure, and other organic materials.
 Enzymes may be used alone or in combination with augmented (added) microbial bacteria populations.
 When used in a combination, enzymes dramatically encourage both the naturally occurring and augmented bacterial populations to flourish and digest organic materials.

 Bacteria and enzymes will normally work more effectively within a friendly lake or pond environment.
 There are seven requirements listed below to have when using bacteria products for success.
 Without these requirements present, you may have little or no results, no matter what concentration of bacteria you apply.

 All bioaugmentation products work best when a regular weekly maintenance schedule is followed through the spring, summer, and fall.
 One to two week maintenance is generally recommended with the majority of products.
-The reason for this regular maintenance is that within a two-week time span, most bacteria will have "degenerated" to a "species" less apt to regenerate quickly and into one that is essentially "taking the easy way out".
+The reason for this regular maintenance is that within a two weeks, most bacteria will have "degenerated" into a "species" less apt to regenerate quickly and into one that is essentially "taking the easy way out".
 In other words, all augmented bacteria "interbreed" producing a bacterial strain that expends the least amount of energy required for survival.